Raising concerns in the workplace

 Medical advice for friends and family

-16. In providing clinical care you must… wherever possible, avoid prescribing medical care to yourself or anyone with whom you have a close personal relationship.
+- 97. You must, wherever possible, avoid providing medical care to yourself or anyone with whom you have a close personal relationship.

 It is advisable when approached for medical advice, in a non-emergency situation, to direct the person to their own GP who will be best placed to help them.

 Formal reflective writing is an increasingly important part of medical training and ongoing development.
 However, following the Dr Hadiza Bawa-Garba case, it is understandably also a cause for concern among many doctors.
 We get enquiries about to how to frame reflective documents given the potential for them to later be used against doctors.

 The Academy of Medical Royal Colleges, the Conference of Postgraduate Medical Deans (COPMeD), the GMC and the Medical Schools Council have jointly issued a short guide on this topic called The Reflective Practitioner.
 This publication covers why reflection is important, how to approach it and the disclosure of reflective notes.